Back to stories

 “DocuSign is still a culture where you walk through the hallways and the CEO knows your name,” Gabrielle said.
 “Even as an intern, I felt I was part of the company and important to its success.
 They have always made me feel like I am capable and that I am here for a reason.”

-As a DACA recipient, Gabrielle has also valued the support she received from DocuSign and Year Up.
+As a DACA recipient, Gabrielle has also valued the support she received from DocuSign and Year Up United.
 Paperwork backlogs in U.S. Citizenship and Immigration Services have delayed DACA renewals, sometimes past when a DACA authorization expires.
-When that scenario happened to Gabrielle, the lawyers at DocuSign and Year Up had her back, she said.
+When that scenario happened to Gabrielle, the lawyers at DocuSign and Year Up United had her back, she said.

 “My manager put me on leave and said, ‘Call me as soon as it’s ready and you’re back in,’” Gabrielle said.
 “This is something that happens and affects everyone, even a company that might lose an employee out of nowhere because a piece of paper didn’t come on time.”